pachyderm/docs-content/latest/get-started/clients.md

 However,  external applications might need to interact with {{%productName%}} directly through our APIs.

-In this case, {{%productName%}} offers language specific SDKs in Go, Python, and JS.
+In this case, {{%productName%}} offers language specific SDKs in Go and Python.

 {{% chunk go %}}
 ## Go Client